open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/dashboard/domo-dashboard/index.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+{% note noteType="Warning" %}
-**Note:**For metadata ingestion, kindly make sure add alteast `dashboard` scopes to the clientId provided.
+For metadata ingestion, kindly make sure add alteast `dashboard` scopes to the clientId provided.
 Question related to scopes, click [here](https://developer.domo.com/docs/authentication/quickstart-5).
+{% /note %}

 ## Metadata Ingestion